Bayamón Fútbol Club

-Bayamón Fútbol Club is a Puerto Rican football club.
+Bayamón Fútbol Club is a Puerto Rican professional football club.
 The team is based in Bayamón and founded in 1999.
 They play their home games at Juan Ramon Loubriel Stadium.
 The club is a member of David Villa's DV7 Soccer Academy.

 History

 1999–2005

 Bayamón FC was formed in 1999.
 They began to play in the Liga Mayor de Fútbol Nacional.
 They were very successful during their period in the league, becoming champions in the years 2000 and 2002, second place in 2003 and third place in 2004.

 The team was inactive from 2006 to 2008.

 2009 season

 Bayamón FC played in the first game of the 2009 Puerto Rico Soccer League season against defending champions Sevilla FC, which Sevilla FC won 1–0.
 Bayamón then defeated Humacao Tornados 8–1 and Guaynabo Fluminense 4–1.
 After finishing second in the league table, Bayamón captured the playoff championship with a 3–2 aggregate victory over Atléticos de San Juan.